-The first patient was admitted to Sheppard Pratt Hospital in 1891, and it holds a rich history of humane care for the mentally ill.
-The historic buildings possess a rich architectural history, and our firm was retained to provide guidance in the restoration and re-use of various campus buildings, including the iconic gate house.
+The first patient was admitted to Sheppard Pratt Hospital in 1891 and, since then, the institution has held a rich history of humane care for the mentally ill.
+Its historic buildings possess a rich architectural history.
+We were retained to provide guidance for the restoration and re-use of various campus buildings, including the vacant, iconic gatehouse.

-Formally a dwelling for the gate keeper, the team proposed a design to turn the abandoned structure into a three-unit guest house for short stay visitors of patients or guest speakers to the institution.
-The first floor — which is divided by the old roadway into two halves — features a kitchen, living room, and dining room, while upstairs, there are three bedrooms, each with full a bathroom.
+The design team proposed to convert the gatehouse, originally a dwelling for the property’s gatekeeper, into a three-unit guesthouse for guest speakers and other short-stay visitors.
+The first floor — which is divided by the old roadway into two halves — features a kitchen, living room, and dining room, while upstairs, there are three bedrooms, each with a full bathroom.

-In a historically sensitive exterior restoration all gingerbread, pendentives, and arched windows were restored, along with the porch which had to be removed in 2009 due to its structural separation from the main house.
-The restored porch preserves the original fabric, while inserting an appropriate guard rail behind to comply with code.
-This project also included a comprehensive new foundation drainage system.
+In the historically sensitive exterior restoration, all gingerbread, pendentives, and arched windows were restored, along with a porch that had been removed in 2009 due to its structural separation from the main house.
+The restored porch preserves the original fabric; an inconspicuous guard rail was installed to comply with code.
+The project also included a comprehensive new foundation drainage system.

 Get in contact with us for your next historic preservation project.

 At Michael Graves, we create designs that clients dream of.
 We care not only about what we create; we care whom we create it for.